-We are really glad to organize our Twitter Chat on “Unlocking Leadership Opportunities for Women in Africa”.
-All six lead participants took part and it generated a lively and stimulating discussion.
+We are really glad to organize our Twitter Chat on “Leadership for Meaningful Work”.
+All lead participants took part and it generated a lively and stimulating discussion

 One of our EVE speaker, Meg Hirshberg, created an amazing lifestyle program to help fight chronical diseases.
 As a cancer survivor, she decided to share everything she understood with the largest audience.
 We’re happy to help her to reach this objective !

 If you want to build your career to a place of leadership, think about how you can present the best version of yourself and create a community in your workplace or business.